GetMetaMap/metamap-reactnative-plugin/README.md

 # Mati module for Android And IOS SDK documentation

-## Recommended version of React Native is 0.63.*
+## Recommended version of React Native is 0.60.x +

 ### Use this command to install
-react-native init MyNewApp --version 0.63.0

-0.64 – doesnt support because have troubles with arm (apple)

 ## Start
-Create a new React Native project.
-Add the SDK module to your package.json by command
+Add the Mati SDK Plugin to your project by command

 npm install https://github.com/MatiFace/react-native-mati-global-id-sdk.git --save